infinitelives/atelier/README.md

 ## License

-This software is Copyright © 2016 Crispin Wellington
+Copyright © 2016 Crispin Wellington

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by